tcarrel/Final_Project/shader_to_structs/README.md

 combines them into a single c-header file.
 This is to simplify sending the shaders to the GPU and compiling them on the gpu.

+I created this to be used withing my senior project.

 ##Usage

 ### glsl_to_c [output filename]